 Attribute name Description SYSPRIO Sets the system priority on jobs associated with this QoS.
+Once a system priority has been added to a job, either manually or through configuration, it can only be removed manually.

-Example 7-30: All jobs submitted under a QoS sample receive a system priority of 1
+Example 7-32: All jobs submitted under a QoS sample receive a system priority of 1